Australian cricketing legend Warne farewelled in private funeral

-Family, sportspeople and entertainers bid farewell to Australian cricketing legend Shane Warne at a private funeral held at his hometown in Melbourne on Sunday.
+Family, sportspeople and entertainers bid farewell to Australian cricketing legend Shane Warne at a private funeral held in his hometown in Melbourne on Sunday (Mar 20).

 About 80 people attended the service including retired Australian Test captains Mark Taylor, Allan Border and Michael Clarke, while former England skipper Michael Vaughan was also present.